zsteinkamp/steinkamp.us/pages/posts/2024-07-27_why-did-the-runner-cross-the-road.md

 Of course, the real world is full of nuance and exceptions.
 Use all of your senses and your smart brain to make the best decision for the moment.
 Find the right balance between your ability to see oncoming traffic, and that traffic's ability to see you.

 Ears can be incredibly useful senses for knowing what is going on around you.
 Headphones can change this for the worse.

+Be safe out there so you can keep runnin'!!!